GEOLYTIX/xyz/readme.md

 Another base map provider available out of the box is <a href="https://www.here.com/en" target="_blank">Here</a>.
 This configuration also applies to labels displayed as tiles layer along with base map tiles.

+### Editing

+Layers can be made editable by setting a flag in the root of the layer definition.

+`"editable": true`

+Seting the editable flag to `true` allows editing of location attributes.
+Setting the editable flag to `'geometry'` allows to create locations and modify a locations geometry. *!!!
+Geometry edits are currently only supported on cluster layer.*

+The primary key of a table which allows geometry edits must be a serial key.
+New features must get a unique ID when they are created in the database.

+Edits can be logged in a seperate table.
+The log table must be identical to the editable table but the id must not be a serial key.
+Allowing a feature to be stored several times under its original ID.
+Both tables need to have a JSON field for the log information.
+The default name for this field is *log*.

+`"log": {"table": "<tablename>", "field": "<log field>"}`

+The log table can be added as a seperate layer.
+Adding the log_table flag to this layer will make sure that only the last version of a logged edit will be loaded from the database.

+`"log_table": <true or "field name">}`

+If set to true, then *log* will be used as the default fieldname for the edit log.

+The log field stores the username, a timestamp and the operation which is either 'new', 'update' or 'delete'.

 ## Server